Evidence Level

 6

-Maca for Cycling Performance — Crossover RCT
+Maca for Cycling Performance — Crossover Clinical Trial

 8 trained male cyclists.
 Crossover.

 Modest improvements in 40 km cycling time trial performance vs placebo.
-CRITICAL CAVEAT: very small sample (n=8), single trial; not robust evidence for athletic performance claims.
+Critical caveat: very small sample (n=8), single trial; not robust evidence for athletic performance claims.

 7

-Maca for Late-Onset Hypogonadism — RCT
+Maca for Late-Onset Hypogonadism — Clinical Trial

 12-week, randomized, double-blind, placebo-controlled trial in Korea in 80 eugonadal men aged >40.
 Outcomes: AMS scores, sexual function, testosterone.
 (2023)